DeanLight/spannerlib/tutorials/Advanced usage.md

 from rgxlog.engine.passes.lark_passes import GenericPass

-# finally, the implemntation of the optimization pass
+# finally, the implementation of the optimization pass
 class RemoveUselessRelationsFromRule(GenericPass):
     """
     This pass removes duplicated relations from a rule.